Introduction: Paper Mache Clay

 The pre-moistened clay is much finer and behaves a lot like actual clay.

-This type is also good for making small sculptural shapes, pressing into molds to create textures, and for adding details to other paper mache objects.
-I will show you how to do this on a mask later in this lesson.
+This type is also good for making small sculptural shapes, pressing into molds to create textures, and for adding details to other paper mache objects like I did with my Easy Paper Mache Mask.
 It can also be sanded very effectively to create smooth beautiful surfaces, we will talk more about this in the next lesson.

 The packaged clays are convenient but it’s also really easy, and cheaper, to make your own.